 Even with the best inventory management plan, issues can still arise where you need products ASAP to fulfill an order.
 When this happens, retailers are at the mercy of their suppliers.
 If there is a quality control issue or a discrepancy with a purchase order, having a good relationship with your supplier can help resolve these issues quickly.

-I was able to build strong relationships with product suppliers by sticking with the same suppliers when I could, meeting suppliers in person at trade shows, and, perhaps most importantly, paying invoices on time.
+You can build strong relationships with product suppliers by sticking with the same suppliers when possible, meeting suppliers in person at trade shows, strategizing and collaborating with suppliers regularly, and, perhaps most importantly, paying invoices on time.

 Step 3: Create & Submit Accurate Purchase Orders